-I look forward to working with colleagues at USAID and PEPFAR to ensure strong investments in women and girls' health and education, in agriculture, child survival, nutrition, and preventing child marriage.
+I look forward to working with colleagues at USAID and PEPFAR to ensure strong investments in women and girls' health and education, in agriculture, child survival, nutrition, and preshared goals of global peace, prosperity, and security.

 I am humbled by the task ahead, but eager to get to work.
 If confirmed, I am looking forward to the privilege of working with talented foreign and civil service members throughout the State Department to promote gender equality and advance the status of women around the world.